-- Will define a clear final product that can be added to the DC Digital Museum Archive and that will be useful to other public humanists and future researchers.
+- Will define a clear final product that will be useful to other public humanists and future researchers.

-- Will provide an easily playable sample reel via URL that clearly demonstrates the filmmaker’s experience-level and expertise, as well as the current stage of the film.
+- Will provide an easily playable sample reel via URL that clearly demonstrates the filmmaker’s experience-level and expertise.

 - Will outline a strong production team.

 - Will demonstrate a deep understanding of the subject matter to be explored and the expected primary audience for the project.

 There is no match requirement for this grant opportunity.
 However, if the project costs are more than the amount being awarded in this grant applicants are strongly encouraged to share other secured and planned funding sources in the Budget and Budget Narrative.